-Requirements for the History/Social Science major, a teacher education concentration, are 42 hours, including 28 hours in History; eight hours in Political Science (PSCI 135, plus four hours); IDS 205, Intro to the Social Sciences (4 hours); and HIST 324, Methods of Teaching History/Social Science (2 hours).
+Requirements for the History/Social Science major, a teacher education concentration, are 42 hours, including 28 hours in History; eight hours in Political Science (PSCI 135, plus four hours); four hours in another social science; HIST 324, Methods of Teaching History/Social Science (2 hours) and HIST 325, Middle Grade History/Social Science Methods.
 The 28 hours in History include the core research sequence for the major.
 That sequence includes three components:

 - HIST 295, Introduction to Historical Inquiry, which is an introductory research methods course;

 - A history research paper, completed as an option in the regular class assignments of 300- or 400-level history classes; and